Luce Scholars Program for Internships in Asia

 Luce Scholars have backgrounds in virtually any field -- other than Asian studies --including medicine, the arts, business, law, science, environmental studies, and journalism.
 Placements can be made in the following countries or regions: Cambodia, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam."

-Vassar College has been invited to nominate three indviduals to be considered for this opportunity.
+Vassar College has been invited to nominate three individuals to be considered for this opportunity.

 CAMPUS DEADLINE: October 4, this includes all letters of recommendation

-- Please download the application on the Luce Scholars Website and follow the instructions outlined.
+- Please visit the Luce Scholars Website and follow the instructions outlined.